 Historical Context and Traditional Use

 When European colonizers arrived in South America, they quickly adopted the tradition of drinking yerba mate.
-Jesuit missionaries played a significant role in cultivating and distributing yerba mate throughout the region, leading to its widespread popularity.
+But jesuit missionaries played a significant role in cultivating and distributing yerba mate throughout the region, leading to its widespread popularity.
 Today, yerba mate remains a central part of South American culture and is enjoyed by millions worldwide.

 Yerba Mate vs. Other Caffeinated Beverages